COMP122/comp122-s23/format-encodings/notes_04_03.md

 ## Questions from Last Lecture/Lab, etc.:
    * M/W @ 9:00 am:
+      - translation from TAC -> MIPS, how to do %
+      - some reports of 44-strlen not having grade.report
    * M/W @ 2:00 pm:
    * T/R @ 9:00 am:
    * T/R @ 2:00 pm: